Ormah-lang/guess_the_number/README.md

 # guess_the_number

-In this game, the user is assigned a number of chances to guess a number between a range of numbers
+In this game, the user inputs twon numbers.
+A lucky number is generated using randint method and the user is given 3 chances to guess what the lucky number is